tidyverse/googlesheets4/README.md

 gmailr, and gargle’s documentation and articles are the definitive guide to more advanced topics.

-It is common to use googlesheets4 together with [googledrive](https://googledrive.tidyverse.org).
+It is common to use googlesheets4 together with the googledrive package (<https://googledrive.tidyverse.org>).
 See the article [Using googlesheets4 with googledrive](https://googlesheets4.tidyverse.org/articles/articles/drive-and-sheets.html) for advice on how to streamline auth in this case.